 The queen is the strongest piece in chess and the second most valuable, which is why many beginners are confused why the act of promotion is not automatically set to a queen.

 Since the queen is the strongest piece it should be promoted all the time right? well no, chess is complicated you see.

 Just because the queen is the strongest does not mean that it will be the most useful depending on the situation, there are in fact many positions where it is not right to promote to a queen.
-This article will elaborate on it, keep on reading if you’re interested.
+This article will elaborate on it.

 People don’t promote to a queen when the promotion will lead to a stalemate